intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 meetings), and working methods (e.g., design teams) as long as they are consistent with {{RFC2418}}.

-All interested persons are welcome to participate in the RSWG (subject to anti-harassment policies as described below).
+All interested individuals are welcome to participate in the RSWG (subject to anti-harassment policies as described below).
 This includes participants in the IETF and IRTF, IAB and IESG members, individuals who use RFCs in procurement decisions, authors of RFCs